sleagon/ginfmt/Readme.md

 ## Wrapped error

-You may need to add extra log info to error, thanks to `errors.Unwrap` and `fmt.Errorf("%w)` introduced in go 1.13, we can easily do this.
+You may need to add extra log info to error, thanks to `errors.Unwrap` and `fmt.Errorf("%w, dome extra info", err)` introduced in go 1.13, we can easily do this.
 ```GO
 func TestWrappedError(t *testing.T) {
 	FooError := errfmt.Register(http.StatusNotFound, 10010, "foo message")